Manufacturing

 Introduction

-Microsoft Dynamics 365 is frequently considered as a solution for upgrading legacy Enterprise Resource Planning (ERP) systems due to its simple integrations and compatibility with many companies.
+Microsoft Dynamics 365 is frequently considered a solution for upgrading legacy Enterprise Resource Planning (ERP) systems due to its simple integrations and compatibility with many companies.

 What is Microsoft Dynamics 365